sunvod/toto/README.md

 - **Probabilistic Predictions**: Generate both point forecasts and uncertainty estimates using a Student-T mixture model
 - **High-Dimensional Support**: Handle time series with a large number of variables efficiently
 - **Decoder-Only Architecture**: Support for variable prediction horizons and context lengths
-- **Pre-trained on Massive Data**: Trained on over 2 trillion time series data points, the largest pretraiing dataset for any open-weights time series foundation model to date.
+- **Pre-trained on Massive Data**: Trained on over 2 trillion time series data points, the largest pretraining dataset for any open-weights time series foundation model to date.

 ### Model Weights